 This creates a natural gap between companies and best-fit providers: a company’s physical security leaders may be located states—or even countries—away from where a local subcontractor is executing an install.

-While subcontractors have been in the industry for decades, new opportunities exist to have them collaborate in a digital, efficient way that lets them be your eyes, ears and hands in places you can’t reach.
+While subcontractors have been in the industry for decades, new opportunities exist to have them collaborate in a digital, efficient way that lets them be your eyes, ears and hands in remote locations.
 But beware of trying to do this with email – it’s not scalable.

 I’m sure we did not cover everything about this exciting future but we know that we want to be an important part of your opportunity to capitalize on the exciting opportunities.